woodrush/lambda-8cc/README.md

 Note that the process doesn't depend on the choice of variable names as well.
 Instead of encoding the character `A` as a variable with the name $A$, `A` is encoded as a list of bits of its ASCII encoding `01000001`.

+The encoding process is a little cumbersome to say at the least to do by hand.
+This can be solved by using a lambda calculus interpreter.
 Various lambda calculus interpreters automatically handle this I/O format so that it runs on the terminal - standard input is encoded into lambda terms, and the output lambda term is decoded and shown on the terminal.
 Using these interpreters, lambda-8cc can be run on the terminal to compile C programs just like GCC.